-Dried green split peas–high in fiber, protein, B vitamins and complex carbohydrates–are one of the world’s healthiest foods.
+Dried green split peas–high in fiber, protein, B vitamins, and complex carbohydrates–are one of the world’s healthiest foods.
 But like all dried legumes, once cooked, they have about 300 calories per cup.

-And though turning dried peas into soup made with low fat broth can reduce calories, most recipes for split pea soup also tend to have an obnoxious amount of pork and fat.
+And though turning dried peas into a soup made with low-fat broth can reduce calories, most recipes for split pea soup also tend to have an obnoxious amount of pork and fat.
 (Paula Deen’s recipe, for example, calls for bacon and sausage and butter and adds up to 1020 calories and 30 grams of fat per 2 cup serving.…almost two-thirds of the calories an average 5’5 woman should have in a day.)

-But by simply dumping the pork, bumping up the other fresh veg–like onions, celery and carrots–and switching out some of the dried legumes for fresh or frozen peas (only 110 calories a cup), you not only drastically cut the calories and heart stopping fats of your standard split pea soup, it turns out much prettier as well.
+But by simply dumping the pork, bumping up the other fresh veg–like onions, celery, and carrots–and switching out some of the dried legumes for fresh or frozen peas (only 110 calories a cup), you not only drastically cut the calories and heart-stopping fats of your standard split pea soup, it turns out much prettier as well.

 So next time you’re feeling a little torn between seasons, try this warm but seasonal spring soup.